nachocaru/xaprb.com/content/blog/2014-01-18-how-to-tune-guitar.md

-The nuances and deviations from perfect theory are the main reasons why a) it's impossible to tune anything perfectly and b) an instrument that's tuned skillfully by ear sounds glorious, whereas an instrument tuned digitally sounds lifeless.
+The nuances and deviations from perfect theory are the main reasons why a) it's impossible to tune anything perfectly and b) an instrument that's tuned skillfully by ear sounds glorious, whereas an instrument tuned digitally can sound lifeless.

 #### Harmonics, Overtones, and Partials